-This lesson contains significant amount of information on existing and developing methods of resource conservation and waste treatment.
+This lesson contains a significant amount of information on existing and developing methods of resource conservation and waste treatment.
 This information is mainly related to dealing with municipal waste and does not cover special types of waste such as nuclear or agricultural waste.
 Wastewater and sewage treatment is a separate topic that will be addressed in the next lesson.
-The general thought that summarizes this lesson is that treatment of waste is dirty and expensive business - it is better to prevent it than clean it up.
+The general thought that summarizes this lesson is that treatment of waste is a dirty and expensive business - it is better to prevent it than clean it up.
 New technologies that would change the situation to a more sustainable world must involve transformative design innovations that increase the recyclability and biodegradability of the waste stream outputs.
 Life cycle thinking and modeling will help to identify the best scenarios for sustainable actions.

 |Type||Assignment Directions||Submit To|

 |Reading||Complete all necessary reading assigned in this lesson.|